Tearran/configng-v2/docs/checklist_box.md

 # checklist_box
 Show an interactive ON/OFF checklist from columnar text using dialog, whiptail, or a simple read fallback.

+## About
+extend_desc=This module provides a checklist UI for enabling/disabling items in scripts, compatible with dialog, whiptail, and a fallback read-mode for non-interactive terminals.
+Pass columnar text (item, description, status) via stdin or argument, and checklist_box will present an interactive selection.
+Outputs the selected items as a space-separated list for further scripting or configuration.

 ## Usage
 ~~~bash
 Usage: checklist_box [<columnar message>]